-So the most Advanced NPD course will need more than the usual "canned material taught by staff trainers" to only teach engineers guidelines using tools that may use software that look for “opportunities” after something is designed, which is discouraged, as shown in the articles “Why it is so hard to reduce cost or "implement" DFM after design” at http://www.halfcostproducts.com/how_not_to_lower_cost.htm and 7 Reasons Why “Cost Reduction” Attempts after Design Doesn’t Work;' at: http://design4manufacturability.com/cost_redu ction.htm
+So the most Advanced NPD course will provide much more than the usual "canned material taught by staff trainers to only teach engineers guidelines "teaching" tools that may use software that look for “opportunities” after something is designed, which is discouraged, as shown in the articles “Why it is so hard to reduce cost or "implement" DFM after design” at http://www.halfcostproducts.com/how_not_to_lower_cost.htm and 7 Reasons Why “Cost Reduction” Attempts after Design Doesn’t Work;' at: http://design4manufacturability.com/cost_redu ction.htm

 Finish Design in Half the time to Stable Production with thorough up front work, which is a unique theme of this course.

 For more on the right graph, see the article "Time to Innovate"

 For hyper-links to the explanations of how these work, go to the article on half-cost-products.